Shannon Sharpe reportedly leaving Fox's 'Undisputed' after 7 years with Skip Bayless

 — Shannonnn sharpes Burner (PARODY Account) (@shannonsharpeee) January 4, 2023

-Less than half a year later, it appears Sharpe is on his way out of Fox, while Bayless remains on a four-year, $32 million contract he signed in March 2021.
-It's unclear where Sharpe goes from here, though he probably won't lack for options.
+Less than half a year later, it appears that Sharpe is on his way out at Fox, while Bayless remains on the four-year, $32 million contract he signed in March 2021.
+It's unclear where Sharpe goes from here.

-Sharpe's time with Fox has seen him make headlines beyond the Hamlin incident, such as an ugly run-in with the father of Ja Morant and the Memphis Grizzlies and a defamation lawsuit from Brett Favre over his reaction to allegations of welfare misconduct.
+Sharpe's time with Fox has seen him make headlines beyond the Hamlin incident, such as an ugly run-in with the father of Ja Morant and the Memphis Grizzlies and a defamation lawsuit from Brett Favre over his reaction to allegations of misuse of welfare funds.